VA-163

 January 5, 1968: Lt(jg).
 Ralph Eugene Foulks was killed when his Skyhawk (BuNo 150131, AH 303) was either hit by AAA or flew into

 1967 tour summary: The 1967 Oriskany deployment subjected Air Wing 16 pilots to some of the heaviest air-to-ground combat that occurred during the Vietnam War.
 The VA-163 Saints lost eight pilots.
-Shot down and made Prisoners Of War: LCdr.
+Shot down and made Prisoners of War: LCdr.
 Al Stafford, LCdr.
 John McCain (later Senator from Arizona) and LT(jg).
 David Carey.
 Killed In Action: LCdr.
 Don Davis, LT(jg).
 Ralph Bisz, LT(jg).
 James Dooley, LT(jg).
 J. M. Krommenhoek, and LT(jg).
 R. E. "Skip" Foulks.

 Thesis by LCdr.
 Peter Fey U.S.N. on events JUN 1967 to JAN 1968.
 Members see the Ready Room.
 The "Military Channel" has aired a program that covers the actions of the USS Oriskany during the above time frame.
 It is titled "Hugging the Deck".